maghead/maghead/SHARDING.md

     $order = Order::shards()->find('569f21d7-fcad-49bf-99dd-795be631f984');

+    - [ ] Global Table behaviour
+        - [ ] Spread Create method
+            - Create records across different shards.
+        - [ ] Spread Update method
+            - Update records across different shards.
+        - [ ] Spread Delete method
+            - Delete records across different shards.

 - [ ] Move CRUD operation from modal class to ModelActions class.
 - [x] Add connection parameter to all the CRUD methods
 - [ ] Add setter type signature support to the class method generator.
 - [ ] Validate isa type when setting value via setter method.
 - [ ] ???
 Remove typeConstraint checking from modal method code.

+## CRUD Operations

+### Global Table CRUD Operations

+#### Create operation on global tables

+To create a new record on the global table, the repository will first find the master node to insert the record to get the primary key of the record.

+The second step will be: inserting the newly created record with primary key into all shards used by the shard mapping defined in the schema.

+#### Update operation on global tables

+To update a record on the global table, the repository will first find the master node to update the record with the primary key.

+The second step will be: updating the record with new values by primary key in all shards used by the shard mapping defined in the schema.

+#### Delete operation on global tables

+To delete a record on the global table, the repository will first find the master node to insert the record to get the primary key of the record.

+The second step will be: delete all records existed in all shards used by the shard mapping defined in the schema.

 ## Shard Mapping